Is Tomato a Fruit or a Vegetable?

 Turns out, there's both a botanical and a legal definition for what makes a food a fruit or a vegetable.

 There’s no doubt that tomatoes are one of the most versatile foods around, as happy in a summer salad as they are in a comforting pizza sauce (big thank you to the person who invented pizza, by the way.)
 But is tomato a fruit?
 Or are we eating a vegetable?
-It’s one of those food facts people love to debate, like if eggplant is a fruit or vegetable and if peanuts are nuts.
+It’s one of those food facts people love to debate, like if eggplant is a fruit or vegetable, if cucumber is a fruit or vegetable, if avocado is a fruit or vegetable, and if peanuts are nuts.

 There’s a tomato in every color and every preference.
 Cherry, beefsteak, heritage, sweet, or beautifully acidic, they’re all tomatoes, and they’re all delicious.
 As a bonus, they’re also one of the easiest vegetables to grow at home.
 Or is it easiest fruits?
 Good tomatoes taste like sunshine, and that should be all we need to know.
 It turns out, though, that defining whether a food is a fruit or a vegetable isn’t as simple as it might seem.